percona/k8spg-docs/docs/backups-storage.md

             This Secret can store credentials for several repositories presented as separate data keys.

-        When done, create the Secrets object from this yaml file:
+    3. Create the Secrets object from this yaml file.
+Replace the `<namespace>` placeholder with your value:

         ``` {.bash data-prompt="$" }
-        $ kubectl apply -f cluster1-pgbackrest-secrets.yaml
+        $ kubectl apply -f cluster1-pgbackrest-secrets.yaml -n <namespace>
         ```

-    3. Update your `deploy/cr.yaml` configuration with the Azure Storage credentials Secret in the `backups.pgbackrest.configuration` subsection, and put Azure container name into the options of one of your repositories in the `backups.pgbackrest.repos` subsection.
-For example, the Azure storage for the `repo1` repository would look as follows.
+    4. Update your deploy/cr.yaml configuration.
+Specify the Secret file you have created in the previous step in the `backups.pgbackrest.configuration` subsection.
+Put Azure container name in the `backups.pgbackrest.repos` subsection under the repository name that you intend to use for backups.
+This name must match the name you used when you encoded S3 credentials on step 1.

+        For example, the Azure storage
+        for the `repo1` repository looks as follows.

         ```yaml
         ...